 The Playable Races

 The Dunmer, also called Dark Elves, have ashen skin with blood red eyes.
 They are an untrustworthy race with above average intelligence and strength.
 They are great warriors and magicians.
 All Dunmer are descendants of the Chimer.
-One theory of how they came to be the Dunmer is with a punishment.
+One theory of how they came to be the Dunmer is that they were punished.
 The Tribunal, consisting of the three Chimer, Vivec, Sotha Sil, and Almalexia, fought the Dwemer to prevent them from using Lorkhan’s heart.
 Unable to stop them, the Dwemer used the heart and vanished.
 The Tribunal, with the help of the Nerevar, found the tools to access Lorkhan’s heart.
-Once the Nerevar died the Tribunal used the tools and Lorkhan’s heart to turn themselves immortal.
+Once the Nerevar died, the Tribunal used the tools and Lorkhan’s heart to turn themselves immortal.
 Once confronted by the Daedric God, Azura, the Tribunal told Azura they didn’t need her because they were their own Gods now.
 Azura cursed the Chimer, turning their skin to ash and their eyes red.
-(Of course I’m leaving out A LOT, but that’s as short as I could summarize it.
+(Of course, I’m leaving out a lot, but that’s as short as I could summarize it.
 Play Morrowind or research the Chimer online to get the full story.)